-I’ve written another article a while back about how to create memorable characters where I do a deep-dive into using the Myers-Briggs test to attach personality traits to your characters.
-My latest novel outlining tool has an embedded personality test that can produce quite an extensive response based on your answers to 60 questions.
+I’ve written another article a while back about creating memorable characters where I do a deep dive into using the Myers-Briggs test to attach personality traits to your characters.
+My latest novel outlining tool has an embedded personality test that can produce an extensive response based on your answers to 60 questions.
 Once again, as part of your character development process, you answer these questions as your character, so taking this test is actually lots of fun.

 Here are some additional links you could use to generate a personality test for your character online:

 - 16 Personalities Free Personality Test